Aeraphe/aero-table-component-angular2/README.md

 # aero-table-component-angular2
-A Table grid component for angular 2 with subcomponent: Aero Pagination, Aero OnOff Swittch, Aero Filter .
+A Table grid component for angular 2 with subcomponent:

+ Aero Pagination,
+ Aero OnOff Swittch,
+ Aero Filter .

-All css is Bootstrap
+All css is from Bootstrap

 This is a Table Grid for Angular 2.

 The Table grid can use or not the above subcomponents:

 Aero Pagination
 Aero OnOff Swittch
 Aero Filter

 All the css is from Bootstrap.

-How to use:
+0 - How to use:

 /*
 *First import the Files Above
 */